Ligsanan og Cacao is the local name for “Metate”, a cocoa grinder.

 Generally, a metate is a large stone slab with a smooth upper surface paired with a roller pin, also made of stone.

 In Mesoamerican culture, the metate comes in various forms.
-The metate from the ethnographic collection of the National Museum Bohol has slightly curving slab supported by three short legs inclined at an angle.
+The metate from the ethnographic collection of the National Museum Bohol has a slightly curving slab supported by three short legs inclined at an angle.

 In Spain and in the Philippines, the metate is primarily used for the preparation of chocolate.
 The chocolate paste is prepared by placing roasted cocoa beans or nibs on the metate which is then crushed by the roller pin.
 A small amount of water is added to turn the ground cocoa into a paste.
 The roller may either be made of stone or wood, conch, or Melo shell.